maykinmedia/open-archiefbeheer/backend/docs/devops/deploying.rst

 FEATURE_FLAGS
 =============

-- ``FEATURE_RELATED_COUNT_DISABLED``: Setting this environment value to `True` will disabled inline presentation of the related objects selection, this may significantly reduce load on external registers.
+- ``FEATURE_RELATED_COUNT_DISABLED``: Setting this environment variable to `True` will disable the inline presentation of the related objects selection.
+This may significantly reduce load on external registers and improve performance.